What Is a Drone? Drone Definition and Uses.

-Outer space.
-Hurricane disaster zones.
-Antarctica.
-Your front door.
-One of these destinations is a little less extreme than the others, but that’s the point for drones.
-Drones, sometimes referred to as “Unmanned Aerial Vehicles” (UAVs) are meant to carry out tasks that range from the mundane to the ultra-dangerous.
-These robot-like vehicles can be found assisting the rescue of avalanche victims in the Swiss Alps, at your front doorstep dropping off your groceries and almost everywhere in between.
+Drones, sometimes referred to as unmanned aerial vehicles (UAVs), carry out tasks that range from the mundane to the ultra-dangerous.
+These robot-like aircrafts can be found rescuing avalanche victims as well as dropping off groceries at your doorstep — and almost everywhere in between.

 Different drones are capable of traveling varying heights and distances.
 Very close-range drones usually have the ability to travel up to three miles and are mostly used by hobbyists.
 Close-range UAVs have a range of around 30 miles.
 Short-range drones travel up to 90 miles and are used primarily for espionage and intelligence gathering.
 Mid-range UAVs have a 400-mile distance range and could be used for intelligence gathering, scientific studies and meteorological research.
 The longest-range drones are called “endurance” UAVs and have the ability to go beyond the 400-mile range and up to 3,000 feet in the air.